ankur-gupta/ankur-gupta.github.io/_posts/2014-06-29-getting-around-with-liquid-markdown-javascript-html.md

 ---
 layout: post
-Title: Getting around with Liquid, Markdown, javascript and HTML
+title: Getting around with Liquid/Markdown/Javascript/HTML
 ---

 To productively work with Github Pages, one has to know their way around Liquid,